 Before I knew it, with all these plans, I had enough to keep me quite busy during this time off, almost as busy as when I was working my shifts in the first place.
 At first, that seemed somewhat daunting, but then I realized that the biggest difference between then and now is that now all my busy projects are things that I actually want to do, not just things I have to do.
 I may be spending a full day going for a walk and washing dishes, then doing some sketching, knitting, and designing, but even if all my hours are taken up doing that stuff, does it really sound so daunting?
 It is, after all, probably exactly what I'd be doing if I were on vacation from work rather than a stress leave.

 And the stress leave lasts longer.

-The ultimate answer?
-Nothing.
 Nothing makes me so special, more deserving of time off than anybody else going through stress.
 The only difference between me and the people that push through it even when they know it's tearing them to pieces is that I went and asked for some time to step back.
-While some would see that as weakness, as not being willing to stick with things until they improved, it could also be a sign of strength, and a step toward the ultimate solution.
+While some would see that as weakness, as not being willing to stick with things until they improve, it could also be a sign of strength and a step toward the ultimate solution.